Directly from the specialist – high-quality technology so that you get the best solution.

 • Playback controls (forward/backward, pause, play)

-• System stand-by (all devices on stand-by at the same time)
+• System standby (all devices in standby at the same time)

 • Timer control of recording devices

-• Other functions can often be configured, take a look at the menu and manual of your television
+• Often additional functions can be configured, please have a look at the menu and manual of your TV

-For example, if you insert a Blu-Ray disc into the player and start playback, the television and sound system should switch on automatically and switch to the correct HDMI input.
-This usually works very well for devices from the same manufacturer and similar years of construction.
-If the implementation of CEC differs too much, functions are omitted.
-The manufacturers designate CEC differently.
-On the one hand for marketing reasons, but also to differentiate yourself from the functions of other manufacturers.
+For example, if you insert a Blu-ray disc into the player and start playback, the TV and sound system should automatically turn on and switch to the correct HDMI input.
+This usually works very well for devices from the same manufacturer and of similar years.
+If the implementation of CEC differs too significantly, functions are lost.
+Manufacturers use different names for CEC.
+This is partly for marketing reasons, but also to differentiate themselves from features offered by other manufacturers.

 Anynet+ Samsung